-Genesis Project is a Commodore 64 cracking group and multiplatform demo group, formed in late 1985 or early 1986 on the C64 by The Nauseating Timelord (TNT), later Antichrist.
+Genesis Project is a Commodore 64 cracking group and multiplatform demo group.
+It also branched out to the Amiga and PC warez scene for a while in the 90s.
+The group was formed in late 1985 or early 1986 on the C64 by The Nauseating Timelord (TNT), later Antichrist.
 This history of the group was adapted from Antichrist's article A (Not So) Brief History, first published in the diskmagazine Recollection 1.
 The material is partly reproduced and adapted for Demozoo with the permission of Antichrist.
 Thanks to Hedning for help and facilitation.

 Antichrist started his scene career under the handle Tron, as a swapper.
 After a couple of months of this, he changed his handle to The Nauseating Timelord (TNT) and formed Genesis Project.
 The name was inspired by Star Trek, where the Project Genesis was the name of the device that created Earth-like conditions on previously uninhabitable planets.
 The first two recruitments were The Nasty Ounk and Catman Cracker, both classmates of Antichrist in their hometown of Aachen, Germany.
 The first member from outside the school was Scrap, who was already a coder and cracker, and who commenced teaching Antichrist the ropes.
 Eventually Ounk and Catman grew tired of the group, and pursued other interests.
 A swapper called Freddy was recruited, and the hard core of G*P became Antichrist, Scrap and Freddy.